-WLAN UE shall use the procedures defined in the IKEv2 protocol (see draft-ietf-ipsec-ikev2 [14]) to disconnect an IPSec tunnel to the PDG.
-The UE shall close the incoming Security Associations associated with the tunnel and instruct the PDG to do the same by sending the INFORMATIONAL request message including a "DELETE" payload.
+WLAN UE shall use the procedures defined in the IKEv2 protocol (see draft-ietf-ipsec-ikev2 [14]) to disconnect an IPsec tunnel to the PDG.
+The WLAN UE shall close the incoming security associations associated with the tunnel and instruct the PDG to do the same by sending the INFORMATIONAL request message including a "DELETE" payload.
 The DELETE payload shall contain either:

 - i) Protocol ID set to "1" and no subsequent Security Parameters Indexes (SPIs) in the payload.
-This indicates closing of IKE Security Association, and implies the deletion of all IPsec ESP Security Associations that were negotiated within the IKE SA. - ii) Protocol ID set to "3" for ESP.
-The Security Parameters Indexes included in the payload shall correspond to the particular incoming ESP Security Associations at the WLAN UE for the given tunnel in question.
+This indicates closing of IKE security association, and implies the deletion of all IPsec ESP security associations that were negotiated within the IKE security association. - ii) Protocol ID set to "3" for ESP.
+The Security Parameters Indexes included in the payload shall correspond to the particular incoming ESP security associations at the WLAN UE for the given tunnel in question.